-Weight training and breathing this seems so natural to me, I don’t really think about this a lot.
+Weight training and breathing seems so natural, I don’t really think about this a lot as I'm training.
 But there are a lot of questions asked on this subject, So lets cover some of the basics on the breathing issue.

-If you can simply remember to breath out with effort, and inhale with the lowering of the weight e.g., if you were doing arm curls breath out when you curl the weight up through the concentric portion of the lift and breath in on lowering or the eccentric part of the exercise.
+If you can simply remember to breath out with effort, then on the opposite: inhale upon lowering the resistance e.g., while preforming arm curls: breath out when you curl the weight up through the concentric portion of the lift and breath in on lowering or the eccentric part of the exercise.

-Weight training and breathing is naturally easier for the body to inhale on the lowering portion, or eccentric part of the lift as there is less force initiated in the negative part of the lift.
-The muscles need oxygen and lots of it during each lift.
+Weight training and breathing as mentioned is naturally easier for the body to inhale on the lowering part of the lift as there is less force initiated at this stage.
+The muscles, brain and central nervous system are all competing for oxygen at this point from the resistance.

-This intern makes more room in your lungs as they prepare to inhale, assist and distribute the oxygen through the hemoglobin, this action ultimately does its job by, “Getting the oxygen to where it is needed”!
+This intern makes more room in the lungs as they prepare to inhale, assist and distribute the oxygen through the hemoglobin, this action ultimately does its job by, “Getting the oxygen to where it's needed”!

-The biggest thing about the breathing question in weight training is: make sure you breathe, don't hold your breath, this can have a negative effect on some of your organs.
+The biggest thing about the breathing question in weight training is: make sure you breathe, don't hold your breath, this can have a negative effect by building excess pressure in the brain and organs.

-Try to make a conscious effort of knowing and understanding how important your ability to breath and oxygenate your muscles, organs, brain and nervous system during intense activity is important... weight training and breathing is also important in your ability to grow and enjoy this activity as a lifestyle.
+Make a conscious effort of breathing as you exercise; oxygen is the vitality to life... weight training and breathing is also important in your ability to grow and enjoy this activity as a lifestyle.

-This is why as we reach physical exhaustion in each exercise; because the body can’t produce or generate enough oxygen or transport it to where it is needed fast enough, 'hence' the rest we have to take... to replenish our oxygen stores.
+This is why as we reach physical exhaustion in each exercise; the body simply can’t generate enough oxygen or transport it to where it is needed fast enough, 'hence' the rest between sets... to replenish oxygen stores.

-Weight training and breathing correctly, strengthens the efficiency of your heart, lungs even vein and vessel wall size will increase to accommodate for this new work-load, proper breathing also strengthens overall muscle response and endurance capacity.
+Weight training and breathing correctly strengthens the efficiency of the heart and lungs, even vessel wall size increases to accommodate for this new work-load, proper breathing also strengthens overall muscle response and endurance capacity.

-Just be sure to always breathe as mentioned, I wish you the best with all your training days ahead and I hope you enjoy each and every one with every breath you take; good luck.
+Just be sure to always breathe in any strenuous activity, I wish you the best with all your training days ahead and I hope you enjoy each and everyone with every breath you take; good luck.
 DWT